British University Vietnam

 British University Vietnam (abbreviated as BUV; Vietnamese: Trường Đại học Anh Quốc Việt Nam) is a private international university in Vietnam with main campus located in Ecopark, Hung Yen.

-BUV was the first university in Vietnam to earn a 5-star QS rating in Vietnam by Quacquarelli Symonds and is the first university in the ASEAN region to pass International Quality Review (IQR) to receive the QAA's Accreditation.
-The university's range of subjects includes business, computing, communications, media, games, hospitality and tourism.
+British University Vietnam was the first university/higher education instiuition (HEI) in Vietnam to earn a 5-star QS rating by Quacquarelli Symonds and is the first HEI in the ASEAN region to pass the International Quality Review (IQR) to receive the QAA's Accreditation.
+The university's range of subjects includes business, computing, communications, media, visual arts, games, hospitality and tourism.

 History

-BUV was founded in 2009 by Khalid Muhmood MBE and Arabella Peters through Dragonfly Education Group, a family business owned by the founders.
-In 2010, the Vietnamese Ministry of Education and Training approved three bachelor's programs: BSc (Hons) International Business Management, BA (Hons) Marketing Management and BSc (Hons) Banking and Finance, with the first two being awarded by the University of Staffordshire and the latter being awarded by the University of London with academic direction by the London School of Economics and Political Sciences.
+British University Vietnam was founded in 2009 by Khalid Muhmood MBE and Arabella Peters through Dragonfly Education Group, a family business owned by the founders.
+In 2010, the Vietnamese Ministry of Education and Training (MOET) approved three bachelor's programs: BSc (Hons) International Business Management, BA (Hons) Marketing Management and BSc (Hons) Banking and Finance, with the first two being awarded by the University of Staffordshire and the latter being awarded by the University of London with academic direction by the London School of Economics and Political Sciences (LSE), with both instituitions based in England, United Kingdom.

-At the end of 2012, BUV launched a new scholarship scheme named after HRH Prince Andrew, with four full scholarships annually for the University of Staffordshire's TNE programmes.
-In 2014, BUV became the Official Registered Centre of University of London International Programmes, the first one in Vietnam.
-In 2015, the Vietnamese Ministry of Education and Training also approved BUV for its first-owned bachelor's degree in Finance and Economics.
+At the end of 2012, BUV launched a new scholarship scheme named after HRH Prince Andrew, with four full scholarships being awarded annually for the University of Staffordshire's TNE programmes.
+In 2014, BUV became the Official Registered Centre of the University of London International Programmes, the first one in Vietnam.
+In 2015, MOET also approved and accreditted BUV for its first-owned, self-awarded bachelor's degree in Finance and Economics.

 2015 marked the groundbreaking ceremony to construct Phase 1 of BUV Ecopark campus.
-The campus construction plan consisted of three phases with a total investment capital of USD 165 million and is invested by Taylor's Education Group.
+The campus construction plan consisted of three phases with a total investment capital of USD 165 million and is invested by Taylor's Education Group, following by an acquisition of the University.
 In mid-2017, BUV was granted permission to deliver its first TNE postgraduate degree, the Master of Business Administration (MBA), awarded by the University of Staffordshire.
 In 2018, BUV officially welcomed students to its Ecopark campus.
-In 2020, BUV announced the British Ambassador's Scholarship.
+In 2020, BUV announced the British Ambassador's Scholarship, renamed from the previously HRH Prince Andrew's Scholarships.
+In 2022, the University's Chancellor, Founding President and Chair of the University Council, Sir Graeme Davies, passed away on 30 August 2022 at the age of 85.
+In his memory, the University renamed their largest Learning Theatre the Sir Graeme Davies Memorial Theatre in 2023.
+To honour his legacy, his family and the university have collaborated and launched The Sir Graeme J. Davies Scholarship Charity to sponsor the upcoming student intake for the University of London's programmes.